surniaulula/wpsso/readme.txt

 == Screenshots ==

-01. The document SSO metabox offers a customization tab with options specific to the content type (aka Schema type) selected.
-02. The document SSO metabox offers a preview tab to show an example share using the current Open Graph meta tags.
+01. The document SSO metabox offers a preview tab to show an example share using the current Open Graph meta tags.
-03. The essential settings page provides a single-page, quick and easy setup.
+02. The essential settings page provides a single-page, quick and easy setup.

 == Changelog ==